Courses designed to help develop your vocal and presentation skills – suitable for all professions and sectors

 Communicate with Confidence

 During this bespoke workshop participants will explore the many different sources of energy required for effective, confident voice use.
 Participants will be lead through a range of simple exercises from looking at posture and breathing to personal investment in communication They will also investigate different strategies and skills for communicating with confidence.
 Dedicated, bespoke training can also be designed for groups on request.
-Recent clients have included SHARE (Scottish Housing Associations), East Lothian Council and the Judicial Skills Committee and some forthcoming work for the Institute of Insurers and Actuaries.
+Recent clients have included SHARE (Scottish Housing Associations), East Lothian Council and the Judicial Skills Committee.

 Please contact firstname.lastname@example.org / 0141 270 8217 to discuss your training needs.